iandrosov/sf-metadata-pkg/README.md

 ## Declarative Items Section

+Note some differences in item definitions, some declarative items use API name with underscroes `_ ` or dashes `-` others uses spaces.

 ### SObject
 Sobjects can be standard and custom or custom metadata type.
 Custom object has `__c` and metadata type `__mdt` postfix.
 For standard object such as `Case` below tag will pull all customizations in single file.